This dialog window serves 2 distinct purposes:

 Defining a custom set of pixels to be controlled by the motion effect row

 The first step is to change the "Subsection" drop-down to "custom".
 Once that is done, you will notice that the toolbar on the right side is now enabled.

-•Use the "clear all" tool to turn off all of the pixels.
+•Use the "Delete all marks" menu item to turn off all of the pixels.
 This is useful if you want to start over with your custom selection.

 When this dialog is opened from the sequence grid using the "Add/Modify motion effect rows" right-click menu item, an extra drop-down box is displayed in the middle of the toolbar.
 When a prop or group has more than one motion effect row, this setting controls how the rows are combined.

 In Blend mode, the maximum brightness for each pixel is taken from the effects across all motion rows.
 This mode is backward compatible with prior versions, including the S4 Pixel Editor.